CharlesKabeli/HCI-Project/README.md

 Once the database is set up, you can start your local server and access the website through your browser.
 Log in using the credentials stored in the database to explore the new features.

 ---

-We hope this project enhances your Sesotho language learning experience.
-Happy learning!